 Patching up a leaking roof from the inside

 Before you begin repairing your leaking roof, you must find the exact location of the leak.
-It is easiest to identify the location of the leak by looking for spots that are dark and have mold.
+You can find the leak by following the above-mentioned methods.
 To find the exact spot, use marking chalk to trace a circle around the problem area.
 This will help you apply the patch and ensure that it will hold up to wet weather.
 It is important to note that your roof patch will not hold up to water if it’s not properly applied and adhered.

 After determining the exact location of the leak, you need to find the source of the leak.
 The leak could originate on the ceiling, rafters, or even the top of the ceiling.
 A leak can travel downhill, so the spot you think is closest to the source may be the wrong location.
 Using a flashlight, trace the path of the water and mark the spot where you can find the leak.